firebase/generator-angular-firebase/readme.md

 # AngularFire + ExpressJS generator

-> Yeoman generator for AngularJS + Firebase + ExpressJS (and AngularFire), sets a quick boilerplate app with some Firebase (AngularFire) features.
+> Yeoman generator for AngularJS + Firebase SDK 3.0 (and AngularFire) with a minimalist ExpressJS.

 ## Usage